Death in retirement

 You left before 1 April 2008

-If you die within 5 years of retiring, your estate will receive a lump sum payment equal to 5 times your annual pension less any pension already paid.
+If you die within 5 years of retiring and are under 75 at the time of death, your beneficiary/beneficiaries will receive a lump sum payment equal to 5 times your annual pension less any pension already paid.

-If you die within 10 years of retiring, your estate will receive a lump sum payment equal to 10 times your annual pension less any pension already paid.
-The lump sum payment does not include any pension due after age 75, therefore the lump sum payment will be lower if you retire within 10 years of your 75th birthday.
+If you die within 10 years of retiring and are under 75 at the time of death, your beneficiary/beneficiaries will receive a lump sum payment equal to 10 times your annual pension less any pension already paid.

 When you die, we may be able to pay a pension to your husband/ wife or your civil partner or your cohabiting partner and your dependent children.